emedd33/Reinforcement-Learning-in-Process-Control/README.md

 Off policy method of Deep Q networks which trains a neural network to approximate the value of beeing in different states based on series of **1 Tank**, **2 Tanks** or **6 Tanks**.
 All Q-learning methods uses a batch learning method.
 For 2_Tank and 6_Tank, multiple agents are implemented where each agent have included the the action of the previous tanks agent as state input.

 ### Policy gradint method (REINFORCE):
-REINFORCE Monte Carlo with baseline. **1 Tank**, **2 Tanks** or **6 Tanks**.
+REINFORCE Monte Carlo option of using baseline. **1 Tank**, **2 Tanks** or **6 Tanks**.
 All methods uses a batch learning method.
 For 2_Tank and 6_Tank, multiple agents are implemented where each agent have included the the action of the previous tanks agent as state input.

+### Actor critic method (A2C)
+Q Actor Critic implemented by combining REINFORCE with Q-learning.

 #### How to run the different project and update parameters
 Run main.py in each project.
 The different project are independent on each other.